Sunaina86/PortfolioApp_SunainaBhatia/README.md

-🎯 A responsive single-page portfolio web app built with HTML, CSS, and JavaScript.
-Developed to demonstrate frontend logic, DOM manipulation, and UI design.
 # 💼 Developer Portfolio - Sunaina Bhatia

 This is a personal portfolio website to showcase my web development projects, technical skills, and contact information.
 Built using **HTML, CSS (PicoCSS)**, and **JavaScript**, this site reflects my learning journey and full-stack development experience from **Neog Camp**.